 The prospect of market volatility leaves many investors with uncertainty over where and how much to invest, leading to fears of not having enough income in their retirement years:

-Social Security payments currently replace only about 40% of the average person’s income.4
+Social Security payments currently replace only about 40% of a medium earner’s income for someone who retires at full retirement age.4

 While you could choose to rely solely on traditional market investments, an annuity can help protect against another market downturn and economic collapse.
 For many, it’s a wise investment decision that may help put their minds at ease.